aallam/aallam.github.io/_posts/2026-07-28-v8-memory-and-the-node-event-loop.md

 title: "V8 Memory and the Node Event Loop"
 layout: post
 date: 2026-07-28 00:10
-description: "How V8 manages memory and how Node schedules work, with two interactive animations covering heap spaces, the Scavenger, Mark-Compact, the event loop phases, the libuv thread pool, workers and process isolation."
+description: "How V8 manages memory and how Node runs callbacks, with interactive guides to garbage collection, the event loop, the thread pool, workers, and processes."
 tag:
 - V8
 - Node.js